ContentSquare/chproxy/docs/src/content/docs/configuration/default.md

   - name: "reporting-apps"
     networks: ["10.10.10.0/24"]

+# Maximum total size of fail reason of queries.
+Config prevents large tmp files from being read into memory, affects only cachable queries
+# If error reason exceeds limit "unknown error reason" will be stored as a fail reason
+max_error_reason_size: 100GB

 # Optional lists of query params to send with each proxied request to ClickHouse.
 # These lists may be used for overriding ClickHouse settings on a per-user basis.
 param_groups: